leesei/leesei.github.io/src/content/post/linux-desktop.md

 #keymap

 > X input events to commands, supports chord
+> requires X11, may conflict with DE's keyboard shortcut
+> search by accelerato/binding in DE's keyboard setting to free up binding
+> it may be captured by a DE Extension (and not reflected in gsettings)

 [baskerville/sxhkd: Simple X hotkey daemon](https://github.com/baskerville/sxhkd)
 [sxhkd - ArchWiki](https://wiki.archlinux.org/title/Sxhkd)

-[Problem creating shortcuts with super-key (win-key/mod4) · Issue #549 · linuxmint/cinnamon · GitHub](https://github.com/linuxmint/cinnamon/issues/549#issuecomment-388763522) DE may capture windows key, change it in Keyboard setting ("Hyper is mapped to Win-keys")
+[Problem creating shortcuts with super-key (win-key/mod4) · Issue #549 · linuxmint/cinnamon · GitHub](https://github.com/linuxmint/cinnamon/issues/549#issuecomment-388763522) DE may capture windows key, change it in Keyboard setting ("Hyper is mapped to Win")

 The keysym names are given by the output of `xev -event keyboard`.